cy6erskunk/q-n-a/docs/Technical_rules.md

 t.104 Attacks by beats on the blade

-1 In an attack by beating on the blade, the attack is correctly carried out and retains its priority when the beat is made on the foible of the opponent’s blade , i.e. the two-thirds of FIE
+1 In an attack by beating on the blade, the attack is correctly carried out and retains its priority when the beat is made on the foible of the opponent’s blade , i.e. the two-thirds of

-36

-November 2023

 the blade furthest from the guard.